(one synonym : Myelois oporedestella Dyar, 1911)

 These caterpillars are a translucent white colour, with the internal organs visible from the outside.

-The caterpillars are a considerable agricultural pest on:
+The caterpillars are a considerable agricultural pest on the nuts and fruit of:

 The adult moths have forewings with a brown pattern including a faint dark diagonal line across each forewing.
 The hindwings are plain white.